t8ortot/sheets-discogs-tracker/README.md

 - **Run Script**: This will run the entire script.
 Please see [Outline of Script Steps](#outline-of-script-steps) for additional information on what the entire script does.
 - **Reset Structure**: This will only reset the spreadsheet's structure back to what is coded.
 See below for what that structure is.
 - **Load New Discogs Items**: This will only add new rows with the Discogs IDs of items in your Discogs collection that are not already in the spreadsheet.
-- **Load Discogs Data**: This will update all rows with a Discogs ID and Last Reload Date not equal to today's date with latest data from Discogs.
+- **Load Discogs Data**: This will update all rows with a Discogs ID and Last Reload Date not equal to today's date with the latest data from Discogs.
 See [Loading Discogs Data](#loading-discogs-data) for more information.

 ## Collection
 The script will build an area on the left side where information about your vinyl collection is stored.
-Each column is marked to signify that they are **(A)utomatically** or **(M)anually** populated.
-Fields marked with an **(A)** are automatically fetched or calculated once a Discogs ID is added to the row.
-Fields marked with an **(M)** are fields that represent information that only you would know, requiring you to manually populate if you wish.
-Below is a description of what each column represents:
+You can hover over the column header for a brief description of what each column is used for.
+Below are the same or more expanded descriptions for each column.
 - **Discogs ID**: This is the unique number that identifies the release in Discogs.
 It is also turned into a hyperlink to the Discogs page for the item.
 This can be found manually in the URL like so: discogs.com/[Discogs ID]-Artist-Album
 - **Artist**: This is the name of the artist.
 It can be manually populated to keep track of purchases not yet in your Discogs collection.
 Once a Discogs ID is added to the row, it is overwritten with the artist's name as shown in Discogs.
 - **Album**: This is the name of the album.
 It can be manually populated to keep track of purchases not yet in your Discogs collection.
 Once a Discogs ID is added to the row, it is overwritten with the album's name as shown in Discogs.